smithtp/hotterbetterprokaryotes/README.md

   * /Results/ - summaries of fitting results, TPC fit figures and results figures produced for manuscript.
   * /Demo/ - short demo of the fitting code

+## Dataset

+The full raw TPC dataset can be found at /Data/dataset.csv

+This .csv file provides all of the raw prokaryote data collected in this study, to which thermal response curves were fit.
+Each line contains a growth rate or metabolic rate recorded at a certain temperature (field "ConTemp", Celsius).
+The rates are recorded in the orignial units presented by the authors (fields "OriginalTraitValue" and "OriginalTraitUnits") and also converted into standard SI units for this study (fields "StandardisedTraitValue" and "StandardisedTraitUnits").
+The original references for the data are given in the "Citation" and "DOI" fields.
+A full description of all relevent fields in the data file is given in /Data/datafields.odt

 ## Software Requirements